Open-Shell restores the classic Start menu in Windows 10 and 11. Customize your experience with this free and stable tool.

 Cons

-❌ Not suited for users who prefer a modern UI
+❌ Not ideal for users who prefer a modern UI

-❌ Interface and settings can feel technical for beginners
+❌ Interface and settings may feel technical for beginners

 User Rating